Tag: weight loss surgery

 • Avoid foods high in simple carbohydrates

-• Increase your protein and fiber intake
+• Increase your protein and fibre intake

 • Avoid dairy products